 - Deadpan Snarker: C.D. has a quick wit and is prone to making dry or sarcastic comments.C.D.: I think it's brilliant!
 What an idea!
 And I was there!
 He took the idea!
 He saw it ripe on the tree, he plucked it, and he put it in his pocket.
 It's, it's, dare I say... genius?
 Ah, no, no!
-But maybe (acts as if he just stepped in a deep pile of dog shit) ooh! ah! maybe it is!
+But maybe (acts as if he just stepped in fire) ooh! ah! maybe it is!
 Maybe I'm in the presence of greatness, maybe I just don't know it.
 But I saw it...